jina-ai/docs/chapters/extend/executor.rst

         ├── test_CLIPTextEncoder.py
         └── __init__.py

-And you can put your customized Encoder, such as `CLIPTextEncoder` inside `__init__.py`.
+You can put your customized Encoder, such as `CLIPTextEncoder` inside `__init__.py`.
-The YAML configurations should be placed in `config.yml`.
+The YAML configuration should be placed in `config.yml`.

-To ensure your customised Executor, such as `CLIPTextEncoder` performs exactly the same as the original CLIP model, please add tests inside `tests` folder.
+To ensure your custom Executor, like `CLIPTextEncoder`, performs exactly the same as the original CLIP model, add tests inside `tests` folder.
 For example, encode some text data with the raw CLIP model, and assert we get the same result with `CLIPTextEncoder`.

-Please build and test your Encoder locally with:
+Build and test your Encoder locally with:

 .. highlight:: shell
 .. code-block:: shell

     jina hub build -t jinahub/type.kind.jina-image-name:image_version-jina_version <your_folder>

-Once tested, you should login to jina hub with `jina hub login`, copy/paste the token into GitHub to verify your account.
+Once tested, you should login to Jina Hub with `jina hub login`, and copy/paste the token into GitHub to verify your account.
-Now you are able to push your work to jina hub:
+You are now able to push your work to Jina Hub:

 .. highlight:: shell
 .. code-block:: shell

     jina hub push jinahub/type.kind.jina-image-name:image-jina_version

-In our example, the type is `pod`, kind is `encoders` and `jina-image-name` is `cliptextencoder` and `clipimageencoder`.
+In our example, the type is `pod`, kind is `encoder` and `jina-image-name` is `cliptextencoder` and `clipimageencoder`.

-What's next
+What's next?
-^^^^^^^^^^^
+^^^^^^^^^^^^
 Thanks for your time and effort while reading this guide!

-Please check out `Jina-Hub <https://github.com/jina-ai/jina-hub>`_ to explore the executors.
+Please check out `Jina Hub <https://github.com/jina-ai/jina-hub>`_ to explore the Executors.
 If you still have questions, feel free to `submit an issue <https://github.com/jina-ai/jina/issues>`_ or post a message in our `community slack channel <https://docs.jina.ai/chapters/CONTRIBUTING.html#join-us-on-slack>`_ .

-To gain a deeper knowledge on the implementation of Jina Executors, you can find the source code `here <https://github.com/jina-ai/jina/tree/master/jina/executors>`_.
+To gain a deeper knowledge of the implementation of Jina Executors, you can find the source code `here <https://github.com/jina-ai/jina/tree/master/jina/executors>`_.